|

 Generating excessive foam requires additional mixing steps that can cause stress on the cells and lead to poor assay results.

-To mix multiple PIP tubes at once, use a pipette tip on every other channel of a 200 µl multichannel pipette in a staggered configuration.
+To mix multiple PIP tubes at once, use a pipette tip on every other channel of a 200 µl multichannel pipette in an alternating configuration.

 |